-Appropriate parking (except for within the Residential, Business and Industrial zones in Matamata, Morrinsville, and Te Aroha) and appropriate loading standards must be set so as to avoid overspill of cars and delivery vehicles onto the road network with consequent adverse effects on traffic safety and efficiency.
-At the same time, parking where required and loading requirements must take into account the need to use land efficiently, and must avoid standards that are so onerous as to stifle development.
+Appropriate parking and loading standards must be set so as to avoid overspill of cars and delivery vehicles onto the road network with consequent adverse effects on traffic safety and efficiency.
+At the same time, parking and loading requirements must take into account the need to use land efficiently, and must avoid standards that are so onerous as to stifle development.

 Parking and loading in the "core" (i.e. "shopping frontage") areas of the town centres of Morrinsville, Matamata, and Te Aroha present specific challenges.
 This is the case as these areas are valued for their historic character and pedestrian orientation.
-Requiring the same loading standards in these environments will be contrary to the need to preserve their historic character and amenity values.
-Loading in these parts of the town centres must be managed on a case-by-case basis that will mitigate the traffic safety and efficiency effects associated with loading from street frontages.
+Requiring the same parking and loading standards in these environments will be contrary to the need to preserve their historic character and amenity values.
+Therefore, a balanced approach is required whereby adequate street and public parking must be provided in the town centres to ensure traffic safety and efficiency, while limiting the requirement for on-site parking in the "shopping frontage" areas.
+Similarly, loading in these parts of the town centres must be managed on a case-by-case basis that will mitigate the traffic safety and efficiency effects associated with loading from street frontages.